-According to medical error statistics from the study, an object is left in the patient’s body an estimated 39 times a week, and the wrong procedure is performed or the wrong body site is operated upon an estimated 20 times per week each.
+According to medical error statistics from the study, an object is left in the patient’s body an estimated 39 times a week, and the wrong procedure is performed or the wrong body site is operated upon an estimated 20 times per week.

-In order to be successful with a claim, victims must prove three things.
-The first is that a duty of care was owed (establishes that a relationship between the patient and healthcare provider existed).
+A successful medical malpractice claim must prove three things.
+The first is that a duty of care was owed (in other words, a relationship existed between the patient and the healthcare provider).

-The second thing that must be proven is the healthcare provider deviated from a standard level of care expected of professionals in the same situation.
-In other words, he or she acted in a negligent manner.
+The second is that the healthcare provider deviated from a standard level of care expected of professionals in the same situation — i.e., he or she acted negligently.

-Finally, it must be proven that as a result of negligence, it caused significant injuries to the patient.
+Finally, the plaintiff must prove that negligence caused significant injury.
 You must be able to establish damages that you’ve suffered.